Vikaspogu/blog/content/posts/jenkins-ssl/index.md

 ### Problem

-Recently, I encountered an issue while authenticating to Openshift Jenkins using Openshift OAuth plugin where trusted certificate provided by CA that aren't included in the default JRE TrustStore.
+Recently, I encountered an issue while authenticating to OpenShift Jenkins using OpenShift OAuth plugin where trusted certificate provided by CA that aren't included in the default JRE TrustStore.

 ![Jenkins Error](login-error.png)